 If you aren’t able to describe your company culture in a few quick sentences, chances are you’ve either let your culture just happen, or have let it get disorganized beyond your control.
 The good news is that it’s completely possible to implement a new culture—even if your organization has done things the same way for forever.
 Here’s how:

 - Involve everyone.
 Everybody—from entry-level employees to the C-suite—needs to buy in to culture in order for it to work.
 Culture can’t just be something that HR dictates to the rest of the team, for example.
-It is therefore critical to that to shift your culture, you have to do something that involves every employee.
+New hires tend to look to their co-workers to understand their company's culture.
+It is therefore critical to understand that to shift your culture, you have to do something that aligns all team members.
 Case in point?
 Google’s famous “20% time” program allows employees to spend one day a week pursuing their own projects and ideas.
 This freedom, which is baked into Google’s culture, has brought us products like Google News and Gmail.
 Google has remained a dominant player in the tech space by making sure everyone its culture encourages everyone to be involved.

 Once you’ve built an awesome culture, it’ll be much easier to achieve your goals.
 Companies with great cultures never have trouble finding talented employees to work for them.
 Not only do existing staffers tell their friends about how awesome it is to work for their employer, many applicants will come your way organically because they’ll want to be a part of what you’re doing.
 For example, more than 2 million people apply to work at Google—a company known for a great culture—every year.